The Structure of Hypergraphs Arising in Cellular Mobile Communication Systems: The Interference Degree of Structured Hypergraphs

 \section{The Interference Degree of Structured Hypergraphs}

-Given that the worst-case performance of the maximal scheduling algorithm under the hypergraph interference model is characterized by the interference degree of the hypergraph, in the present section we investigate certain properties of this hypergraph invariant.
+In the present section we investigate certain properties of a hypergraph invariant - the interference degree.
 We show that the problem of computing the interference degree of a hypergraph is NP-hard, and we prove some basic properties of this hypergraph invariant and compute the interference degree of certain structured hypergraphs.
 These results extend or generalize the previous results in the literature on graph models to hypergraph models.

 \begin{Theorem} The problem of computing the interference degree of a graph is NP-hard. \end{Theorem}